 The evidence is clear and unambiguous: email is not how young consumers want to engage with brands.
 Mobile is where it’s at with young consumers; they spend almost every waking hour, both at work and in their personal lives, on social media and SMS, both at work and in their personal lives.

 But don’t mistake being mobile-friendly with being mobile-first.
 Young consumers —and, really, most people — can tell the difference between an experience that was designed for mobile in mind versus one that was first meant for desktop and forced for mobile.
-As you evaluate your market research techniques and technology, choose approaches that are inherently mobile-first.
+It's worth considering mobile survey tools or customer research software that allow you to engage participants via SMS or WhatsApp.

 Preferences are not set in stone.
 You need to continuously monitor how Gen Zs and Millennials communicate.
 These generations are not inherently loyal: they change employers, brands and platforms all the time.
 The mode of communication used by their parents, or pushed by their employers, doesn’t hold much long-term sway.